beezee/beezee.github.com/_posts/2012-09-02-please-stop-breaking-my-github-profile.md

 <img src="/assets/images/gr_better.png" />

+Even better would be to redirect straight to my github profile.

 If your app is going to represent people (especially without their consent,) please be responsible and take ownership of problems that occur in your code.